BenGitsCode/js-function-context-this/README.md

   sum: 0,
   count: 0,
   add: function (array){
-    array.forEach(this.sumAndCount, this); // Note 2nd argument
+    array.forEach(this.sumAndCount, this); // Note 2nd argument... we want this
-  },
+    // to be what this is right now...
+I believe it's counter in this case },
   sumAndCount: function (entry){
     this.sum += entry;